A Hacky Way to Send Notifications From a Development Machine on iTerm2

 go to the beginning of the line and overwrite the first few characters with the

-).
+and a newline before (first echo).
 Now for the last part.
 Why iTerm""Notify

-?
+instead of iTermNotify?
 This is because I don’t want a notification to pop-up

-every time I edit my .bashrc
+every time I edit my .bashrc.

 Hopefully this is useful to someone, enjoy!